Vaughn Eshelman

 Eshelman was born at the University of Pennsylvania Hospital in Philadelphia and lived in western Pennsylvania and Dayton, Ohio until his family moved to Houston in 1980.
 He pitched for Westfield High School in Houston, Blinn College, and the University of Houston before being drafted by the Baltimore Orioles in the fourth round of the 1991 amateur draft.
 Eshelman signed with the Orioles on June 5, 1991.
 The Red Sox organization acquired him in the Rule 5 draft on December 5, 1994.
-In his debut with Boston's major league club on May 2, 1995, he hurled six shutout innings in an 8-0 victory over the New York Yankees.
+In his debut with Boston's major league club on May 2, 1995, he hurled six shutout innings in an 8–0 victory over the New York Yankees.

-In a three-season career, Eshelman posted a 15–9 record with a 6.07 ERA and 118 strikeouts and in 83 appearances, including 30 starts, 11 games finished, four shutouts, and 212 innings of work.
+In a three-season career, Eshelman posted a 15–9 record with a 6.07 ERA and 118 strikeouts and in 83 appearances, including 30 starts, 11 games finished, and 212 innings of work.

 He was sidelined during Spring Training in 1996 after a bizarre non-sports injury, burning his hands on a candle in his hotel room.
 His wife, Julie, was trying to warm a bottle for their baby son, Evan, when a washcloth caught fire.
 Eshelman suffered second-degree burns putting it out.

 The Red Sox waived Eshelman after the 1997 season, and he was picked up by the Oakland Athletics organization on October 15.
 A month later, on November 18, the Tampa Bay Devil Rays selected him in the 1997 expansion draft.
 He never pitched for Tampa Bay, but he later enjoyed minor league stints in the Cincinnati Reds organization in 2000, and the New York Mets organization in 2001.

 After baseball, Eshelman worked for Stanley, Black and Decker Tools and Fasteners as an area sales manager.

 In 2018, Eshelman's health started to decline, and he was in need of a liver transplant while he was hospitalized in Houston in February.
 After having a liver transplant on March 6, his father, Larry, stated that he had "a long, tough road ahead."
 Eshelman died on July 24, 2018, at the age of 49.